Windsor, Berkshire

 The population falling within the Union at the 1831 census had been 15,986 — ranging from Thorpe (population 455) to New Windsor with Dedworth (5,328).
 The average annual poor-rate expenditure for the period 1832-34 had been £8,368.

 The new Windsor Union workhouse was built in 1839-40 to a design by Scott and Moffatt for 282 inmates.
 It was located at a site in Old Windsor on the western side of Crimp Hill.
-The site location and layout are shown on the early 1900s map below.
+The site location and layout are shown on the 1870 map below.

-In Octoberber 1840, the inmates of the old Windsor workhouse on Sheet Sreet were transferred to the new union workhouse.
-It was reported tby one anti-poor-law paper hat "Many of the old creatures shed tears upon being removed from the comforts they had hitherto enjoyed, to be exchanged for the miseries and the restraints, and the hard fare of a 'union.'
+In October 1840, the inmates of the old Windsor workhouse on Sheet Street were transferred to the new union workhouse.
+It was reported by one anti-poor-law paper hat "Many of the old creatures shed tears upon being removed from the comforts they had hitherto enjoyed, to be exchanged for the miseries and the restraints, and the hard fare of a 'union.'
 Several manifested a disposition not to be removed and one poor man (who had doubtlessly heard of the inhumanity practised at 'unions'), resolutely refused to be taken, except by force.
 He was immediately handcuffed and dragged away."

 Shortly after its opening, Prince Albert paid a visit to the new workhouse.
 Although his visit was apparently unexpected, and few preparations had been made to receive him, he was said to have expressed himself highly delighted at the admirable arrangements throughout the extensive building.
 Queen Victoria herself visited the workhouse on 21st March 1864.
 In a tour lasting ninety minutes, she visited all the wards, the chapel, and finally the board-room where she signed a book.

-In October 1841, not long after its opening, the workhouse was the subject of an article in the Penny Magazine, extracts from which are included below:
+In October 1841, not long after its opening, the Windsor workhouse was the subject of an unusually upbeat article in the Penny Magazine, an abridged version of which is included below:

 [The workhouse] is situated in the parish of Old Windsor, on the verge of the Great Park, at a spot known as Bear's Rails.
-The road which passes it leads to Bishopgate and Englefield Green, where the stranger finds himself amongst the beautiful scenery with which the neighbourhood of Windsor abounds, particularly in this locality, which is the scene of Denham's celebrated poem of "Cooper's Hill."
 The Union Workhouse harmonizes with the cheerful peeps over the valley of the Thames, and the massive and venerable trees which form the charm of these woodland solitudes.
 It is built in the style of two centuries and a half ago, when comfort and elegance, the growth of security, had displaced the rude fortress-mansions of the feudal lords.
 The area which surrounds it is separated from the public road only by light palings.
 The court before the central building is bright with flowers and green turf; and the well-directed industry of the inmates is rapidly converting two large plots of waste land, above and below the building, into profitable kitchen-gardens.
 But let us enter.

 We have seen nothing yet of actual misery; we have scarcely observed a face in which there is a lurking discontent.
 The food, though not luxurious or improvidently distributed, must be abundant; for we have beheld nothing but health.
 We know that health is dependent upon cleanliness, ventilation, and sufficient food.
 Here are undoubtedly cleanliness and ventilation; and the food must be ample for the purposes of health, or there would be sickness.
 But there is an infirmary to be seen.
 Here, indeed, there is some wretchedness, but it is that suffering which we find in the wards of a well-conducted hospital.
 The sufferer has come here for relief.
 Here is the paralytic, whose continued abiding amongst us must be rendered as little burdensome as may be; here is the cripple, who is incapable of labour or of exercise, and his pains must be soothed under the eye of surgical skill; here is one who lost the use of his limbs in the last hard winter, and he is fast recovering his strength and his ability to work.
 The patients tell us that every comfort which they require is within their reach; that every nourishment or even indulgence which they want is instantly given, upon the order of the medical officer.
 We are satisfied that the sick are well cared for.
 The kitchen, the laundry, and the chapel complete the inspection of the building.